Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids

-From the side of population synthesis several efforts have been done to determine the Initial Mass Function of different components of the Milky Way.
-For example in \cite{Reyle2001} and \cite{Robin2014} the IMF of the thick disc component was studied using deep star counts in different directions.
-Moreover in \cite{Robin2000} the halo IMF has been investigated.
+From a population synthesis point of view, several attempts have made to determine the IMF for different components of the Milky Way.
+For example in \cite{Reyle2001} and \cite{Robin2014}, the IMF of the thick disc component was studied using deep star counts in different directions.
+Moreover in \cite{Robin2000}, the halo IMF was investigated.
 Recently the IMF of the thin disc was evaluated by our team (\citealt{Czekaj2014}) using Tycho-2 data and also by \cite{Rybizki2015} using an observational sample that consists of stars from the extended Hipparcos catalogue and the Catalogue of Nearby Stars.

-In the present work we aim to constrain the thin disc IMF at intermediate masses using the Besan\c{c}on Galaxy Model (BGM).
-This tool is being updated year by year by studying the different components of the Milky Way e.g. the bulge region \citep{Robin2012}, where a triaxial boxy shape for the bar is fitted; the thick disc, \cite{Robin2014}, where two successive star formation episodes are proposed; the thin disc \citep{Czekaj2014}, where results point to a decreasing Star Formation History whatever IMF is assumed.
-Furthermore the BGM has been used for studying the Interstellar Medium \citep{Marshall2006}, Galactic kinematics and dynamics (e.g. \citealt{Bienayme2015}), for estimating micro-lensing probabilities \citep{Awiphan2016,Kerins2009} and it has been also used for the preparation of the ESA Gaia astrometric mission \citep{GUMS2012}.
-In this daily effort to update the Besançon Galaxy Model piece by piece, contributing step by step to the knowledge of the different components of the Milky Way, we aim, in the work presented here, to update the youngest populations of the BGM thin disc improving its fit with the Tycho-2 data and using it to constrain the IMF.
+In this work, we aim to constrain the thin disc IMF at intermediate masses using the BGM.
+This tool is being updated each year by studying the different components of the Milky Way, e.g. the bulge region \citep{Robin2012}, where a triaxial boxy shape for the bar is fitted; the thick disc, \cite{Robin2014}, where two successive star formation episodes are proposed; the thin disc \citep{Czekaj2014}, where results point to a decreasing SFH whatever IMF is assumed.
+Furthermore the BGM has been used to study the interstellar medium \citep{Marshall2006}, Galactic kinematics and dynamics (e.g. \citealt{Bienayme2015}), to estimate micro-lensing probabilities \citep{Awiphan2016,Kerins2009} and BGM has also been used for the preparation of the ESA Gaia astrometric mission \citep{GUMS2012}.
+In a daily effort to update the BGM piece by piece, contributing step by step to the knowledge of the different components of the Milky Way, in this work we aim to update the youngest populations of the BGM thin disc, improving its fit with the Tycho-2 data and using it to constrain the IMF.

-In section 2 we briefly describe the Besan\c{c}on Galaxy Model, the model ingredients, the characteristics of the Classical Cepheids in BGM and our strategy.
-In section 3 we describe the observational sample.
-In section 4 we present our evaluation methods.
-Results are presented in section 5 while discussion and conclusions are presented in sections 6 and 7.
+In Section 2, we briefly describe the BGM, the model ingredients, the characteristics of classical Cepheids in the BGM and our strategy.
+In Section 3, we describe the observational sample.
+In Section 4, we present our evaluation methods.
+Results are presented in Section 5, while discussion and conclusions are presented in Sections 6 and 7.